 We’ve been in this industry a long time, and over that time we’ve learned some things.
 One of the biggest things we’ve learned about this particular part of the industry is that payments are incredibly important.

 Auctions will NOT release any vehicle to a carrier until that vehicle has been paid for.
 Most auctions will take major credit cards and other types of payments.
 You’ll need to take a look and see for yourself what exactly they can do for you in that regard.

 But you need to make sure the vehicle you bought at auction is paid for before your carrier arrives.
 The thing with carriers is that for them, time is money.
 So if they’re supposed to pick a vehicle up and they can’t load it, that’s a waste of time.
 And for carriers, a waste of time is a waste of money.

 Many carriers will charge “deadhead” or “dry run” fees.
 These are fees that are assessed when a shipment gets pulled out from under the rug.
 They take all that time and fuel to get to a pickup location just to not load a vehicle?
 Someone has to pay them for that time and money lost.
 Enter dry run fees.

-These are not fun and often are handled by your shipping company, but they will often pass those fees on to you.
+These are not fun and most will be handled by your shipping company, who will often pass those fees on to you.
 This is why it is so important for you to ensure your vehicle is ready to go.
 From making sure it is in the condition it is stated to making sure it’s paid for, that falls to you, the person who has booked the shipment.